 As the child of a service family, Tim grew up in various places, including four years in the American midwest towns of Fairborn and Yellow Springs in Ohio.
 He ended up in Haddenham, a large village in Buckinghamshire.
 He won a scholarship to read mathematics at Keble College, Oxford, but switched his degree course, graduating in philosophy and psychology in 1987.
 In 1996 he completed a Master’s in philosophy at Birkbeck College, London.

 Tim lives in Walthamstow, London with his partner and their sixteen-year-old daughter, having moved to London in 1987, and to the area in 1996.
 He was until 2012 a parent volunteer in a local Woodcraft Folk group, and he is involved in Wood Street First, a local community group that was set up in 2012.
-He prefers to walk or cycle to get around (and sometimes just for fun).
+Tim prefers to walk or cycle to get around (and sometimes just for fun).
+He can often be found splitting and stacking wood in the back garden.
 As a parent, Tim is trying hard to practice what he preaches.